chris1984/fog-testing/README.md

 update_foreman: Put true if you want to perform a yum update * and then an installer run with the --upgrade flag
 install_foreman: Put true if you want to perform a fresh install of Foreman and laydown the configs/databases instead of using a snapshot
 vm_timeout: 567 # Configurable timeout for waiting before starting more VM creation tasks
+downstream: Put true if this is a Red Hat Satellite 6 build to pull in internal bits
 ```

 ## Example Playbook